fdifrison/intergalacticGuidesForCoders/Html_CSS/Manual_Html&CSS.md

 As show in the image above, the visible part of an element is everything inside the border (included), while the margin is the distance between the object and its surrounding.

+We have essentially two type of boxes:

+* `inline`: (a, strong, em, button etc..)those that are essentially related to inline objects; these only occupy the space necessary to their content; height and width properties do not apply and paddings and margin works only horizontally.
+* `block-level element`: such as headings, that occupy 100% of the space horizontally and introduce a line brake, meaning that they cannot be side-by-side with other elements.

+With css we can force the behavior of an element with the property `display`; this can be equal to `block` or `inline` depending if we want a block level or an inline element behavior.

+* `inline-block` is a third type of element that is half-way between the previous two.
+Like inline element they occupy only the content space and cause no line-breaks but like block-level element the box model is fully applicable (margin and padding works also vertically).
+A common use case of inline-block is with ::after and ::before css pseudo-elements.

+*N.B. img are natively inline-block*

 ### Margins and paddings

 Something really common to do when structuring our page is to perform a global reset of the margins and padding of all our elements; this because each element has its own default property and can easily become messy to figure out the conflicts.
 Therefore, we usually add at the beginning of the css file a universal selector: